How to trade?

 To 'trade Forex' means to buy or sell different currency pairs.

 For example, the current price of EUR/USD is 1.1000.
 If you expect the euro to appreciate against US dollar, you buy EUR/USD.
 This is a common Forex transaction.
 To execute it, you need to open a trading program (MetaTrader 4 or MetaTrader 5), click on a “new order” and then choose 'buy'.

 As some time passes and the price of EUR/USD rises, you close the position and get the profit.
 The amount of profit depends on how much the rate of this currency pair has increased as well as on the size of your position.

 If your assumption was wrong and EUR/USD declined after you bought it, you will have a loss.
 Same as with profit, the size of your loss will depend on how much the rate of this currency pair has fallen during this time and the size of your position.

 Traders who expect the prices to rise are called ‘bulls’, while those who expect a decline are referred to as ‘bears’.
 A buy trade is also known as a ‘long position’, while sell trade is also called a ‘short’ position.

 Currency pairs tend to move in trends, i.e. to rise or fall for significant periods of time.
 “A trend is your friend” is a common saying among traders.
-If you see a series of higher highs, it’s an uptrend and you should focus on buying.
-If you see a sequence of lower lows and lower highs, it’s a downtrend and it’s necessary to consider selling.
+If you see a series of higher highs, it’s an uptrend.
+If you see a sequence of lower lows and lower highs, it’s a downtrend.
 The idea of trend trading is to open positions at the start of the trend and get a big profit as it progresses.

 Other articles in this section